 Today, CBH continues to evolve and develop, with therapists incorporating new techniques and insights from neuroscience, mindfulness, and other fields to refine and enhance its effectiveness.
 Some of the current practices used in CBH include:

-1. Identifying and challenging negative thoughts and beliefs: In CBH, clients are taught to identify their negative thoughts and beliefs, and to challenge them using a range of cognitive and behavioral techniques.
+- Identifying and challenging negative thoughts and beliefs: In CBH, clients are taught to identify their negative thoughts and beliefs, and to challenge them using a range of cognitive and behavioral techniques.
 This may involve keeping a thought diary to record negative thoughts and their associated emotions, and then using cognitive restructuring techniques to challenge and replace these thoughts with more positive and realistic ones.

-2. Relaxation and visualization techniques: Hypnosis is used to help clients achieve a state of deep relaxation and to visualize positive outcomes for their lives.
+- Relaxation and visualization techniques: Hypnosis is used to help clients achieve a state of deep relaxation and to visualize positive outcomes for their lives.
 This may involve guided imagery exercises, in which clients are asked to visualize themselves achieving their goals and overcoming their challenges.

-3. Behavioral activation: CBH also includes a behavioral component, in which clients are encouraged to engage in activities that they enjoy and find fulfilling.
+- Behavioral activation: CBH also includes a behavioral component, in which clients are encouraged to engage in activities that they enjoy and find fulfilling.
 This may involve setting achievable goals and developing a plan to work towards them, as well as learning new coping skills to deal with stress and setbacks.

-4. Mindfulness: Mindfulness techniques are often incorporated into CBH, as they can help clients become more aware of their thoughts and emotions, and learn to respond to them in a non-judgmental way.
+- Mindfulness: Mindfulness techniques are often incorporated into CBH, as they can help clients become more aware of their thoughts and emotions, and learn to respond to them in a non-judgmental way.
 This may involve practicing mindfulness meditation or other mindfulness exercises.

-5. Neuroscience: The field of neuroscience has provided new insights into how the brain works and how it can be changed through therapy.
+- Neuroscience: The field of neuroscience has provided new insights into how the brain works and how it can be changed through therapy.
 CBH therapists may use techniques such as neurofeedback or brain stimulation to help clients regulate their emotions and improve their mental health.

+- Neuroscience and CBH: Advancements in neuroscience have shed new light on the mechanisms behind hypnosis and its therapeutic effects.
+For example, studies have shown that hypnosis can alter brain activity in areas associated with pain perception, attention, and memory, suggesting that it may have a direct impact on how the brain processes information.
+Neuroimaging studies have also shown that hypnosis can alter the way different regions of the brain communicate with each other, leading to changes in brain connectivity and neural plasticity.
+This suggests that hypnosis may be able to help individuals rewire their brains and overcome negative thought patterns and behaviors.
 CBH therapists are also incorporating other neuroscience-based techniques into their practice, such as neurofeedback, which involves using real-time feedback about brain activity to help clients learn to regulate their emotions and improve their mental health.
 Brain stimulation techniques, such as transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS), are also being used to treat a wide range of mental health issues, including depression, anxiety, and addiction.

 What does Rapid Transformational Therapy and CBH have in common, can they be integrated into single practice?